 Voodoo lily plants are grown for the gigantic size of the flowers and for the unusual foliage.
-The flowers produce a strong, offensive odor similar to that or rotting meat.
-The smell attracts the flies that pollinate the flowers.
+The flowers produce a strong, offensive odor similar to that of rotting meat.
+The smell attracts flies that pollinate the flowers.
 They are not as difficult to grow as their exotic appearance may suggest, however.
 Learning how to plant a voodoo lily bulb and the subsequent care of voodoo lilies can actually be quite easy.

 Voodoo Lily Info

 Voodoo lily, also called Devil’s tongue, is a member of the genus Amorphophallus.
-The voodoo lily A. titanum is the largest flower in the world.
+The voodoo lily, A. titanum, is the largest flower in the world.
 A. konjac has smaller flowers, but it is still quite large compared to other garden flowers.

 How to Plant a Voodoo Lily

 A voodoo lily bulb is up to 10 inches (25.5 cm.) across, round and flattened.
 Choose bulbs that are at least the size of a softball to get flowers the first year.

 You will want to plant the voodoo lily bulb a good distance from your house so that the odor doesn’t become too annoying.
 Plant the bulb in a location with full or partial shade in spring after the soil has warmed to about 60 degrees Fahrenheit (15.5 C.).
 Cover it with 5 to 7 inches (13 to 18 cm.) of soil.